-8 Year Prison Sentence For Tourist That Called Egypt A “Son Of A B*tch Country” On Facebook
+8-Year Prison Sentence For Tourist That Called Egypt A ‘Son Of A B**ch Country’ On Facebook

 Mona el-Mazboh was at the Cairo airport, waiting to catch a flight after visiting Egypt when she was arrested.
 El-Mazboh would later be found guilty on charges of “deliberately spreading false rumours that would harm society, attacking religion, and public indecency,” according to Reuters.
 She was then sentenced to eight years in prison.
 Her crime?
 Posting a viral Facebook video, during which she criticized the way she was sexually harassed by taxi drivers and young men, of bad restaurant service, and recounting a previous incident when someone stole her money.
-El-Mazboh called Egypt a “son of a b*tch country.”
+El-Mazboh called Egypt a “son of a b**ch country.”

 The video, which was about ten minutes long, went viral on social media.
 This apparently caught the government’s attention, jeopardizing the Lebanese tourist’s freedom for possibly the next eight years.
 El-Mazboh hit a nerve when she ranted about the state of the country, saying the people were the “dirtiest people on earth,” saying it’s s “country of pimps… the country of beggars,” reported the Daily Mail.